forustous/guacamole/README.md

 ## how to use

-this is your intro file

-what the app does

-how to run it

-what other data you might use
+buy the ingredients follow the intructions

-where to find it
+## where to find the data